Recognition of Deed Plotter:

 Since 1987, we have been first in the design, implementation, improvement, and marketing of many features that help shield the end user from the difficulties that some legal descriptions can present.
 For example, we first made the entry of unusual curve data possible and more user-friendly.

 That same year, we began the development of a method used to automatically accept many metes & bounds legal descriptions as they exist in a word processor or text document.
 This process was called “proofing” and the program was called “Proofer™.”
-When we moved to Windows, further refinements were made to Proofer and the integrated process became known as “Deed Conversion™.”
+When we moved to Windows (released Deed Plotter+ for Windows), further refinements were made to Proofer and the integrated process became known as “Deed Conversion™.”
 If you type, scan, use voice recognition or any other means to create a document that includes a legal description, you may want to see if this automated description reader works for you.

 From the beginning, we have indicated in our manuals that Deed Plotter is a “Deed Description Analyzer™” program.
 That is not merely an advertising ploy.
 The software has been continuously updated and improved relative to attempting the analysis of defective and complicated legal descriptions.
 When our Windows version was released, it included a menu option entitled “Analyze Tract.”
 We have included an “Analyze” example on this Web Site.